Darthagnon/darths-hugo-shortcodes/README.md

 ### Recommended
 1. Download and extract ZIP (**offline**) or git clone submodule (**online**) into `\yourHugoWebsite\themes\`
 2. Edit your site's `config.toml` so that its `[params]` are `theme = ["mainTheme", "darths-hugo-shortcodes"]`
 	- Yes, you need to use another main theme alongside this.
-These shortcodes are just to add capabilities to other themes .
+These shortcodes are just to add capabilities to other themes.
 3. Copy the contents of `\exampleSite\` to your site's root, and see the examples (you can also read the shortcodes' HTML to for additional details).
+Use it alongside your main theme!
-4. Call the shortcodes when desired in your site's content via `{{< shortcode parameter1 ... >}}`
+4. Call the shortcodes when desired in your site's content via `{{< shortcode parameter1 ... >}}` or `{{< shortcode param="value" ... >}}`

 ### Manually
 Copy the contents of `\layouts\shortcodes\` into the equivalent folder in your website root or theme root.